iegomez/mosquitto-go-auth/README.md

 **Update v1.2:**
 Set `cache_refresh` to refresh expiration each time a record is found in the cache (defaults to false).
-**Before v1.2 cache was always refreshed upon check.
-In order to prevent security issues, this has been turned into an option that default to no refreshing.
+Before v1.2 cache was always refreshed upon check.
+In order to prevent security issues, where an attacker would frequently check on a topic to keep their granted status, even when revoked in the underlying backend, this has been turned into an option that defaults to no refreshing.

 Finally, set expiration times in seconds for authentication (`auth`) and authorization (`acl`) caches: